rvdh/puppet-uwsgi/README.md

 This module installs and configures [uWSGI](http://uwsgi-docs.readthedocs.org) in [Emperor mode](http://uwsgi-docs.readthedocs.org/en/latest/Emperor.html).

-It does not, currently, manage uwsgi applications (PRs welcome).
+It can also create and manage uwsgi applications that run under the emperor, which are best defined in hiera.

 Just about every option is configurable, so it should work on most distributions by putting together a hiera file.